POLICY MANUAL (UPDATED 6-1-2022)

 Second thru fifth years of employment: fifteen (15) days PTO

 Sixth thru nineteenth years of employment: twenty (20) days PTO

 Twenty or more years of employment: twenty-five (25) days PTO

-All PTO is done on a case-by-case basis upon president’s decision, discretion, and authority.
+All PTO is done on a case-by-case basis upon the president’s decision, discretion, and authority.

 Each salaried employee has a job description which contains specific benefits per that employee.

 Salaried employees may take up to one week of PTO off at a time.
 Extended time off beyond this requires approval from the president.

 Salaried employees may only take two weeks of their PTO during the months of June, July, and August.
 Any additional time off requires approval from the president.

 Employees are responsible for planning ahead for PTO and working out a complete schedule with their supervisor.
 Employees are expected to give as much notice as possible with a minimum of two weeks advance notice of PTO is necessary to ensure scheduling of work.
 PTO Requests MUST be done in writing and require approval from management.